itp438-20233/itp438-20233.github.io/Midterm.md

 * TopDownCharacter needs to track how many Stealth Box Components a player is in at any one time
 * In TopDownHUD (in code), you should visibly display how many stealth triggers the player is in

 *Hint*: For tracking, think about how we tracked the number blue triggers.
-For the overlapping, you may find referencing the FireComponent code.
+For the overlapping, you may find it helpful to reference the FireComponent code.

 Make a `StealthTrigger_BP` which inherits from `StaticMeshActor`: